 The “right mobile moments” are the key moments of engagement every customer experiences.
 To find the right mobile moments to prompt customers within your app, you have to start by finding the right place, right time, and right person for your in-app communications, and spend time thinking about how to treat your mobile experience with the personal touch customers deserve.

 Most times, the right mobile moment to prompt a customer takes place after an action or task has been completed.
 Here’s an example around how the wrong mobile moment can play out: A customer opens up your app and is expecting to book an airline flight, but the first thing that happens when the app is opened is that you send them a message saying, “Hey.
 Rate us in the app store.”
 How many times have you seen that?
-So frustrating, right?
-Unfortunately, this happens over and over again, and is not the right mobile moment for any customer.
-It’s interrupting them right when they’re trying to complete a task with your app, which is not the right time.
+Pretty frustrating, right?
+Unfortunately, this happens over and over again, and it is not the right mobile moment for any customer.
+It’s interrupting them right when they’re trying to complete a task with your app, which is never the right time.

 4. Start by asking a question